There are calls for food delivery platforms to slash their commissions of up to 30 percent, as Australia’s dine-in restaurants face total wipe out.

 Uber Eats, Deliveroo, Menulog and DoorDash are experiencing a boom in the $1 billion food delivery market.

 This is a result of people staying home and using online delivery instead of visiting dine-in restaurants during the coronavirus outbreak.

 Petition calls for food delivery platforms to cut commissions

 The federal government looks set to close restaurants and bars within days, following similar moves by Italy, France and parts of the United States.

 Current social distancing rules inside venues already limit dine-in numbers.

 A petition calling for the food delivery platforms to cut their commissions has reached 35 thousand signatures.

 The Restaurant and Catering Industry Association is pushing for rent abatements and a Newstart-style allowance to retrain workers.

-Wes Lambert, CEO of the industry group told AFR Weekend:
+Wes Lambert, CEO of the association, told AFR Weekend:

 “The delivery platforms are high volume but low profit.